Code-Institute-Submissions/Boomerang-Hunter-ms2/README.md

 ### 2.5 Features To Be Implemented

 * With more time I would have liked to have added music to the game to help the immersive experience.

+### 2.6 Known Bugs

+* Because the dynamite's speed is variable if it hits one of the walls at a very high speed it will stop moving in that direction on the x-axis and will just bounce up against the wall.
+Although it does stop moving along the x-axis the dynamite still functions and can cause a game over if hit.

 ## Wireframes